j9brown/scenery/README.md

 Creates a [select entity](https://www.home-assistant.io/integrations/select/) to control and observe a light's currently active profile as if it were a stateful scene.

 The options of the select entity are the light's profiles (listed in the order in which they appear in the light configuration element) followed by an option to turn the light off.
-The off option is labeled "Off" by default.
+The off option is labeled "Off" by default and it can be omitted altogether by setting `off_option` to an empty string.

 Selecting an option other than off turns the light on with the corresponding profile applied to it.
 Selecting the off option turns the light off.